Key Points

 Monitoring Requirements

 Our monitoring protocols give us a detailed and systematic approach.
-Healthcare providers track these parameters:
+Healthcare providers track usage and will verify that no negative effects result.

 1. Serum creatinine levels